top of page

 Rich in Antioxidants

-“Among the twenty most commonly eaten fruits, avocado ranks number one for vitamin E, lutein, glutathione and beta-sitosterol,” writes ophthalmologist and author of SuperFoods HealthStyle, Steven G. Pratt.
-Lutein is one of two carotenoids that form the macular pigment found in the center of the retina.
-High concentrations of lutein are also found in the lens of the eye, Higher intake of lutein and glutathione are associated with reduced risk of cataracts and macular degeneration.
-Glutathione, called by some experts as the Mother of All Antioxidants, fights oxidative stress and free radical damage.
+“Among the twenty most commonly eaten fruits, avocado ranks number one for vitamin E, lutein, glutathione, and beta-sitosterol,” writes ophthalmologist and SuperFoods HealthStyle author Steven G. Pratt.
+Lutein is one of two carotenoids that form the macular pigment in the center of the retina.
+It also accumulates in high concentrations in the lens of the eye.
+Higher intake of lutein and glutathione is associated with a reduced risk of cataracts and macular degeneration.

-Monounsaturated fats are plant based fats found in olives, flaxseed, walnuts and avocados.
-Avocados are rich in oleic acid which is a type of monounsaturated fat.
-“In conclusion, oleic acid could be reported as an anti-inflammatory fatty acid playing a role in the activation of different pathways of immune competent cells.”
+“In conclusion, oleic acid could be reported as an anti-inflammatory fatty acid playing a role in the activation of different pathways of immune competent cells,” notes one study, highlighting its therapeutic potential.

 Reduces the Risk of Heart Disease

-On your next visit to the grocery store be sure to add a bag of avocados to your cart and add them to your salad, blend them in your green smoothie, spread them on your toast, or top your soup with several slices.
+Next time you're at the grocery store, be sure to toss a bag of avocados into your cart.
+Add slices to your salad, blend them into your green smoothie, spread some on your morning toast, or top your favorite soup with creamy chunks.
+Your body—and taste buds—will thank you!

 Avocados and Huntington's disease, Parkinson's disease, and Alzheimer's disease

-Aging is the major risk factor for neuro-degenerative diseases such as Alzheimer's and Parkinson's diseases.
-A large body of evidence indicates that oxidative stress is involved in the patho-physiology of these diseases.
+Aging is the primary risk factor for neurodegenerative diseases such as Alzheimer’s and Parkinson’s.
+A substantial body of research indicates that oxidative stress plays a central role in the pathophysiology of these conditions.

-Oxidative stress can induce neuronal damages and modulate intra-cellular signaling, ultimately leading to neuronal death by apoptosis or necrosis.
-There is evidence for increased oxidative damage to macro-molecules in amyotrophic lateral sclerosis, Huntington's disease, Parkinson's disease, and Alzheimer's disease.
+Oxidative stress can cause significant damage to neurons by disrupting intracellular signaling pathways and triggering cell death through apoptosis or necrosis.
+Increased oxidative damage to vital macromolecules has been observed in neurodegenerative diseases including amyotrophic lateral sclerosis (ALS), Huntington’s disease, Parkinson’s disease, and Alzheimer’s disease.

 There are hundreds of types of avocados, but seven avocado varieties are grown commercially in California.
 Many varieties are available as certified organic fruit.